knative/release/README.md

   and wait for the PR to pop in the repo you need.
 Note you have to change the field `If true, send update PRs even for deps changes that don't change vendor.
 Use this only for releases.` to true, because in some cases there no code changes in the vendor.
-- Execute the script below on your machine and PR the result to main:
+- Execute the script below on your machine:

 ```shell
 RELEASE=0.20